-- allowing access to its service for example where an organisation provides an adult-only service which by law it cannot provide to under 18s e.g. gambling related services; and - providing a "child-friendly" version of a service which attracts a mixed user audience i.e. by offering enhanced data protection settings/ features for child users, in line with the requirements of these Fundamentals.
+- allowing access to its service for example where an organisation provides an adult-only service which by law it cannot provide to under 18s e.g. gambling related services; and - providing a "child-friendly" version of a service which attracts a mixed user audience i.e. by offering enhanced data protection settings/ features for child users, in line with the requirements of these Fundamentals, particularly the Floor of Protection.